 Second, we lack tools to calculate explicit decompositions of simulable POVMs in terms of projective measurements.
 Such tools would be of immediate experimental interest, as they provide a recipe for how to implement these POVMs without ancilla systems.

 Finally, implementing non-simulable POVM requires performing projective measurements in a larger dimensional Hilbert space.
 Therefore, demonstrating non-simulability acts as a certificate of control over additional degrees of freedom.
-Such claims, however, need to be thoroughly and robustly certified, which, until now, have only succeeded for few, very specific measurements~\cite{gomez2016, Smania2020, Martinez2023}.
+Such claims, however, need to be thoroughly and robustly certified, which, until now, have only succeeded for few, specific measurements~\cite{gomez2016, Smania2020, Martinez2023}.

 Here, we tackle these issues in a systematic manner.
-To this end, we introduce a hierarchy of semidefinite programs that yields a sequence of efficiently computable outer approximations of the set of simulable POVMs, which can be used to calculate upper bounds on the critical visibility of arbitrary POVMs.
-While we were not able to prove the convergence of these approximations, we provide numerical evidence that the hierarchy is complete and collapses at finite levels.
+To this end, we introduce a complete hierarchy of semidefinite programs that yields a sequence of efficiently computable outer approximations of the set of simulable POVMs, which can be used to calculate upper bounds on the critical visibility of arbitrary POVMs.
+We provide numerical evidence that the hierarchy collapses at finite levels.
 We observe that in many cases, this collapse can be used to calculate exact visibilities together with specific decompositions of simulable POVMs.
 Furthermore, we show that our hierarchy outperforms recent similar approaches in two ways.
-First of all, we construct a specific example of a non-simulable POVM that, while being detected by our hierarchy, is not detected to be non-simulable by the previous detection methods proposed in \cite{Oszmaniec2017,Cobucci2025}.
+First of all, we construct a specific family of non-simulable POVMs that, while being detected by our hierarchy, are not detected to be non-simulable by the previous detection methods proposed in \cite{Oszmaniec2017,Cobucci2025}.
 Second, exploiting the duality of semidefinite programs, we construct witnesses for non-simulability.
 Such witnesses can be measured experimentally by measuring the target POVM on a carefully chosen set of probe states.
 While such witnesses can be extracted from any SDP-based certification method, they usually suffer from being very susceptible to errors in state preparation.
 We overcome this limitation in our approach by modifying the hierarchy to significantly lower the demands on the fidelity of the prepared states for successful certification.

-Next, we show the experimental viability of our methods by implementing a qubit symmetric informationally complete (SIC) POVM and a qutrit real space informationally complete POVM on a trapped-ion qudit quantum processor\cite{ringbauer_universal_2022} and use the constructed witnesses to certify their non-simulability.
+Next, we show the experimental viability of our methods by implementing a qubit symmetric informationally complete (SIC) POVM and a qutrit real space informationally complete POVM on a trapped-ion qudit quantum processor~\cite{ringbauer_universal_2022} and use the constructed witnesses to certify their non-simulability.

 Finally, we extend our results to the setting where an additional ancilla of a fixed dimension is available.
 It turns out, that adding small ancillary systems can increase the projective simulability drastically \cite{Singal2022,Kotowski2025}.
 To complement the existing lower bounds in these scenarios, we develop tools to calculate corresponding upper bounds on simulability thresholds in the presence of ancillary systems.